Do you really need managed WordPress hosting?

 Running a WordPress blog or site is no easy game.
 You have to take care of all the content, marketing, site design, social media, and so forth.
 But before you do that, you have to make sure your WordPress site is running smoothly and your current WordPress hosting provider isn’t giving you any headaches or issues.

 Today, most of the web hosting companies out there focus on providing affordable solutions.
-It costs you less than $5 to get an account with a company like Hostgator or BlueHost.
+It costs you less than $5 to get an account with a shared hosting provider.
 And that’s a great solution if you’re just getting started.
 But for a medium-sized or business site going for high-quality WordPress hosting is a better alternative.

-In this article, I am going to provide some basic information on the 8 most trusted and best WordPress Managed Hosting Services, so you can make an educated decision about what’s best for you and your business.
+In this article, I am going to provide some basic information on the eight most trusted and best WordPress managed hosting services, so you can make an educated decision about what’s best for you and your business.

 What is Managed WordPress Hosting?

-Many hosting companies use their own CDN and server level caching, so you don’t have to rely on cache plugins such as W3 Total Cache or WP Super Cache.
-This type of hosting is perfect for those who don’t have any technical skills or time to manage the server.
+Many hosting companies use their own CDN and server-level caching, so you don’t have to rely on cache plugins such as WP Rocket, W3 Total Cache, or WP Super Cache.
+This type of hosting is perfect for those who don’t have any technical skills or time to manage a server.

 The Pros of Managed Hosting for WordPress

 Security – The main aim of premium managed hosting is to provide bulletproof security.
 They have a very tight layer of security on their servers, so you don’t have to worry about hacking, DDoS attacks, malware, or other security issues.

 Expert Support – It wouldn’t be fair to say that shared hosting providers have poor support.
 In fact, most companies have excellent staff who are well-trained and possess a good knowledge of WordPress.
 But they can’t assist you with things like performance, site functionality, WordPress errors, etc. With managed hosting support, you will get expert WordPress assistance, always.